 13. ABATEMENT

-If the Seats are not available for the viewing of at least 17 Dynamo Home Games during a Season, Member shall be entitled to receive an abatement (“Abatement”) for such year equal to the License Fee (as adjusted by any discount applied above) multiplied by a fraction, the numerator of which is the difference between 17 and the number of Dynamo Home Games played at the Stadium during such Season, and the denominator of which is 17.
+If the Seats are not available for the viewing of at least 17 Dynamo Home Games during a Season, or 9 if Member purchased a partial-season membership, Member shall be entitled to receive an abatement (“Abatement”) for such year equal to the License Fee (as adjusted by any discount applied above) multiplied by a fraction, the numerator of which is the difference between 17, or 9 if Member purchased a partial-season membership, and the number of Dynamo Home Games played at the Stadium during such Season, and the denominator of which is 17, or 9 if Member purchased a partial-season membership.
 At the election of Member, the Abatement may be applied as a credit against the earliest installment of the License Fee due for the following season, or shall be paid to Member within 60 days following the end of this Agreement.
 However, if Member chooses not to apply any Abatement to the License Fee for the following season, Dynamo cannot guarantee the renewal of Member’s Seats in the same location for the following year.
 Except for any Abatement provided hereunder, Member shall not be entitled to any other remedy by way of damages, credits, set-offs, deductions, rebates or relief from any of its obligations hereunder by reason of a failure of the Dynamo to play any of their preseason, regular season or playoff games at the Stadium during this Agreement.
 For any other default by Dynamo hereunder, Member shall be entitled to seek recovery of damages available under applicable law, except that in no event shall Dynamo be liable for damages in excess of the License Fee paid by Member hereunder.

 14. MISCELLANEOUS